OlevanA/petrocastm/README.md

 ```
 The default example means that we use the same historical production dataset which is based on a data set
 from the Havard university, with oil production data from 1900-2018 in Exajoules (EJ), and different
 Ultimate Recoverable Resource (URR) values in EJ.
-In total eleven eleven estimates are available in the literature.
+In total eleven estimates are available from the literature.
 See below:

 | Estimations | Oil endowments in Literature                                    | Gb          | EJ          |
 |-------------|-----------------------------------------------------------------|-------------|-------------|